tischi/MorphoQuant/README.md

 The software comes with a graphical user interface: no programming or MATLAB skills required!

-The functionality of Morphoquant is very much "to the point" (if you need something more flexible I'd recommend CellProfiler (link)).
+The functionality of Morphoquant is very much "to the point" (if you need something more flexible I'd recommend CellProfiler on www.cellprofiler.org).

 ### Author & Contact information